Operation Nachshon

 Operation Nachshon (מבצע נחשון, Mivtza Nahshon; 5–16 April 1948) was a military operation of the Haganah during the 1947–1948 civil war in Mandatory Palestine and part of Plan Dalet.
 Its objective was to open the Tel Aviv – Jerusalem road blockaded by Palestinian Arabs, and furnish arms and supplies to the besieged Jewish community of Jerusalem.
 The operation was also known as "The operation to take control of the Jerusalem road," following which participating units later broke off to form the Harel Brigade.
 Following attempts to take control of the road to Jerusalem were unsuccessful and led to the construction of a makeshift bypass—Burma Road.

 Nachshon was the first major Haganah operation and the first step of Plan Dalet.
 The Deir Yassin massacre was conducted as a part of the operation.
 (Note: Benny Morris, Righteous Victims - "The most important event during Operation Nahshon was probably the conquest by the IZL and LHI, assisted by the Haganah, of the village of Deir Yassin") Operation Nachshon was carried out by the Haganah's Givati and what was later to be known as the Harel Brigade of the Palmach.

 Background

+On 29 November 1947, the United Nations Partition Plan for Palestine passed and the civil war in Mandatory Palestine began.
 By the end of March 1948, Abd al-Qadir al-Husayni's troops were preventing supply convoys from reaching Jerusalem.
 The city was besieged and the Jewish population was forced to adhere to a rationing system.
 On 31 March a 60 vehicle Jewish convoy was ambushed at Khulda and forced to turn back with the loss of five vehicles and 17 dead.
 Yishuv leader David Ben-Gurion decided to launch Nachshon in order to open up the city and provide supplies to the Jewish residents.
 Although initially intended as a one-shot affair, Nachshon later proved to be the first operation in the implementation of Plan Dalet.